 Add on top of all of this the very practical act of changing the now necessary personal protective equipment between the in-person appointments clinicians do physically see in their offices.
 Even if a workload is decreased from thirty patients in a day to ten and a physician or nurse has to change between each patient.
 With an average of five minutes per patient, that’s 50 minutes of lost productivity during the day or an average of three appointments.
 If that physician were only seeing those ten patients, it wouldn’t be such a big deal, but factor in the thirty patients they still have to see via telemedicine, and we’re right back into that critical time emergency.

 “Treatment adherence is already a challenge; we are fighting human behavior and have been trying to move the needle for years.
 People struggle, as a collective, to stay adherent to their treatment plans for a myriad of reasons.”

 So how can health technology help patient engagement in a time like COVID, especially when our ability to be in the field and be customer-centric has been impaired?

 Provide our customers with easy, efficient ways to give us feedback.

 Listen to our customers and serve them pertinent solutions.
-Do not over complicate things or offer technical solutions with difficult onboarding processes.
+Do not overcomplicate things or offer technical solutions with difficult onboarding processes.

-Consume-ability of information is as important as the solution itself.
+The consume-ability of information is as important as the solution itself.

-Agility is key; we must consider the ability to adapt in real time.
+Agility is key; we must consider the ability to adapt in real-time.
 Entire offices cannot come away from the bedside to learn new processes.

 While the problems are complex, the solutions can be simple if we maintain, ultimately, a patient-first focus.
 The question we must always ask is “how can we best empower clinicians to ensure successful patient outcomes”?
-In the face of COVID-19, that looks like pivoting quickly and offering clinicians simple and easily adoptable solutions.
+In the face of COVID-19, that looks like pivoting quickly and offering clinicians simple and easily adaptable solutions.